Private 1st Class Joseph A. McGrath (1911–1944)

 When he went overseas, McGrath’s wife was pregnant with a son he would never get to meet, Joseph Ronald McGrath (also known as Ronald Joseph McGrath, 1944–1981).
 She gave birth on June 20, 1944, about three weeks before her husband went into combat.

-A morning report listed McGrath’s Military Occupational Specialty (M.O.S.) as 605, machine gunner.
+A morning report listed McGrath’s military occupational specialty (M.O.S.) as 605, machine gunner.
 Based on the tables of organization, he would either have been a machine gunner or an assistant machine gunner.
-Circumstantial evidence suggests he entered combat as a machine gunner and by late September 1944, he was acting as a squad leader.
+Circumstantial evidence suggests he entered combat as a machine gunner or assistant gunner but by late September 1944, he was acting as a squad leader.
 Each seven-man squad had a squad leader, machine gunner, assistant gunner, and four ammunition bearers.

 At the time, each U.S. Army infantry battalion had three rifle companies, a heavy weapons company, and a headquarters company.
 Heavy weapons companies like McGrath’s had a total of eight M1917A1 Browning .30 heavy machine guns.
 Each squad had one machine gun.
 (There were two squads per section, two sections per platoon, and two machine gun platoons in the company.)
 Together with the weapons company’s mortar platoon, the machine gunners would provide supporting fire for the rifle companies.